tehybel/RAM-Overclocking-Notes/RAM-OC-notes.md

-A word of caution when learning RAM OC
+Picking sources carefully when learning RAM OC
 ----------

+Warning, this section's a bit of a rant.

 Usually when I google any other software/hardware topic looking for advice, I'll get mostly correct information.
 Even a closely related topic, CPU overclocking, has plenty of good info readily available.

 But for some reason, when it comes to RAM OC, the water's muddy.
 It's way muddier than you might think at first.

-I don't think anyone's out to mislead or cause confusion.
-People share information with an intention to be helpful.
+I doubt anyone's out to mislead or cause confusion; people share information with an intention to be helpful.
 It's just that "the truth" within RAM OC can vary greatly from system to system, and is further obscured by statistical noise and variance across reboots.

 To be fully certain about any claim that 'this setting helps with stability' is **really hard**.
 You need to gather data via long stability tests across multiple reboots.
 Then, analyze the collected data to ensure statistical significance when it comes to the error rate being different after your tweak.
 Only then do you have a reasonable level of certainty that your conclusion is correct -- at least for your particular system, with that combination of components, at the given voltages and temperatures.